richlander/container-workshop/publish-in-sdk-container.md

 ## Publish container image to a local registry

 It is possible to host a local registry using the [`registry`](https://hub.docker.com/_/registry) image.
-This doesn't currently work, unless a TLS certificate is used.
+Starting in .NET 10, the SDK can push to insecure registries so this all just works.

 Launch a local registry instance